bloom-housing/bloom/impl_plan.md

     - implement afterInsert -> simply create a new  mock AFS instance with no applications associated with it and save it using the AFS repository, but set e.g. a name (for test purposes now)
         - [NB] Did not quote understand what `afterInsert` and `afterUpdate` do
         - [NB] to create a mock AFS we should first write the logic to pull the duplicate applications from application entity is it?
 Should we use aggregator to pull the duplicate entries and group them and then feed that to AFS entity?
+        - [NB] business logic to be written in the AFS controller using afterInsert hook
     - check if `GET /application-flagged-sets` returns a non empty array after an application has been submitted

     To summarize we should now have a new AFS Controller which only allows an admin to list dummy application flagged sets